astro-informatics/s2wav/README.md

 project, which aims to provide comprehensive support for differentiable transforms on the sphere and rotation group.

+> [!TIP]
+> As of version 1.0.0 `S2WAV` also provides partial frontend support for PyTorch.
+In future
+> this will be expanded to full support.
+Also note that this release also provides JAX support
+> for existing C spherical harmonic libraries, specifically `SSHT`.
+This works be wrapping
+> python bindings with custom JAX frontends.
+Note that currently this C to JAX interoperability
+> is limited to CPU.

 ## Wavelet Transform :zap:
 `S2WAV` is an updated implementation of the scale-discretised wavelet transform on the sphere, which builds upon the papers of [Leistedt et al 2013](https://arxiv.org/abs/1211.1680)